 A while back, I was visiting someone I know and they were complaining about poor Wi-Fi.
 It didn’t take me long to figure out why.
 First thing, they’d hidden the router behind a bunch of pillows.
 They didn’t like the look of it, and they didn’t want to see it.
 What they didn’t realize was that at some point someone must have sat on it, or something like that.
 The outer plastic case was crushed and the antennas were broken.
 That was the problem.

 I get it.
 Routers are, by and large, ugly.
-And the worst part about them is that today’s routers are actually larger and uglier than the ones five years ago.
+And the worst part about them is that today’s routers are actually larger and uglier than the ones in years past.
 The late-2000s drive to hide antennas and create sleek, sexy-looking routers was a mistake, because a sleek router with a hidden antenna is almost always going to be less effective than one with six weird paddle-shaped antennas protruding from it.
 When it really comes down to it, if you’re going to share your home with a router, you want it to work, right?

 So, like, don’t hide it.
 Simple as that.

 I’ve seen too many homes where people complain of poor Wi-Fi and then you found out that they put the router in a sock drawer or behind the TV or whatever.
 Folks, a router wants to fly free!
 It’s going to do its best work when it has plenty of airflow around it, and when it’s not hidden behind a bunch of metal that blocks the signals it’s trying to detect.
 I’m not saying you have to put your router out on your coffee table as some sort of conversation piece, but let me tell you… if you did that you would be flat-out amazed by how well it would work.